kamanbipat/Enterprise-Defense-Lab/README.md

 1. Agent Deployment: Deploy the Action1 agent to both endpoints via Administrative sessions.
     - Log into your Action1 account on both the Domain Controller and Workstation endpoints.
-    - Navigate to Endpoints > Add Endpoint, and download the .msi or .exe installer onto each endpoint.
+    - Navigate to Endpoints > Add Endpoint, and download the .msi installer onto each endpoint.
     - Run the installer on both endpoints.
 2. Vulnerability Assessment: Conduct a baseline scan to identify missing Windows KBs and critical third-party software risks.
     - After Action1 has been installed on both endpoints, head back to the Endpoints tab in Action1 on either endpoint.
     - Wait for the agents to check in, typically takes a few minutes.
 Grab a coffee, tea, or snack in the meantime.
     - Click on the Vulnerabilities tab to see a list of missing security patches and outdated applications.
 The older .iso file you used for your VMs, the more likely you are you have a greater number.
 3. Remediation: Orchestrate a centralized patch cycle from the cloud console.
 Verify that both the Domain Controller and Workstation reached a 100% "Patched" status.
-    - Select all available patches, and click install.
+    - Select all available patches, and click "Start Remediation".
     - Monitor the progress bar or until the dashboard shows 0 Vulnerabilities for both endpoints.
     - For future patches, you can take things a step further by creating a patch schedule, to deploy updates at a specific time!

-## Phase 3: Zero-Trust Enforcement
+## Phase 3: Zero-Trust Ideology
 #### Implementation of AppLocker for a Default Deny posture to prevent unauthorized executions.

 1. GPO Configuration: Create a Group Policy Object named AppLocker_Rules linked to the CORP OU.